-You found your soul mate, you said “yes” and you’ve got the sparkler on your finger to prove it.
-All that’s left is to say the magical words “I do” and disappear into the sunset as a married couple.
-It was all going swimmingly, until Covid-19 hit and derailed your plans.
+You found your soul mate, said “yes,” and all that’s left is to say the magical words “I do” and disappear into the sunset as a married couple.
+It was all going swimmingly until Covid-19 hit and derailed your plans.

 Being caught up in a global pandemic has brought many couples’ wedding arrangements to an abrupt halt, with hundreds of weddings either postponed or cancelled.
-It’s been a tough time for everyone involved in the planning and carrying out of these memorable celebrations.
-From the engaged couple, to the venue, the caterer, the photographer and more; everyone has felt the impact.
+It’s been a tough time for everyone planning and carrying out these memorable celebrations.
+Everyone has felt the impact, from the engaged couple to the venue, the caterer, the photographer, and more.

-Social distancing and other preventative measures will stick around for a while yet, and now is the time to embrace smaller, more intimate weddings.
-Here are some tip and ideas as to how you can still have a beautiful celebration within the parameters of the Covid-19 landscape.
+Social distancing and other preventative measures will stick around for a while, and now is the time to embrace smaller, more intimate weddings.
+Here are some tips and ideas on how you can still have a beautiful celebration within the parameters of the Covid-19 landscape.

-Choosing the right venue is possibly one of the hardest parts of planning a wedding, and often one of the very first steps.
-Indoor venues are likely to be overlooked in favour of outdoor spaces or garden settings.
-An outdoor wedding allows for better social distancing, and can significantly reduce the spread of the virus.
+Choosing the right venue is one of the most complex parts of planning a wedding and often one of the first steps.
+Indoor venues will likely be overlooked for outdoor spaces or garden settings.
+An outdoor wedding allows for better social distancing and can significantly reduce the spread of the virus.

 Outdoor venues lend themselves to casual, intimate weddings, with more scope for imaginative seating arrangements.
-It’s also easier for the venue staff to monitor social distancing and guest behaviour against the backdrop of the Covid-19 protocols.
+It’s also more accessible for the venue staff to monitor social distancing and guest behaviour against the backdrop of the Covid-19 protocols.

-When you’re up against the sullen British weather, a good compromise is to hire a tent or marquee.
-Ideally opt for one with open sides to allow for the flow of fresh air.
-There should still be sufficient space outside the tent that allows for mingling or even for a satellite bar.
-Encourage guests to use these areas, rather than stay indoors for the duration of the event.
+When you’re up against the sullen British weather, hiring a tent or marquee is a good compromise.
+Ideally, opt for one with open sides to allow fresh air flow.
+There should still be sufficient space outside the tent for mingling or even a satellite bar.
+Encourage guests to use these areas rather than stay indoors for the event.

 If you’re still in the process of scouting for venues, consider the following points.

-As we mentioned earlier, social distancing is likely to stick around a while.
-Whatever the size of your guest list, make sure that the outdoor area is large enough to comfortably accommodate the guests, while maintaining the prescribed social distance.
+As mentioned earlier, social distancing will likely stick around for a while.
+Whatever the size of your guest list, ensure that the outdoor area is large enough to accommodate the guests while maintaining the prescribed social distance comfortably.

-Tables that previously seated eight guests for the wedding reception, might now only seat four.
+Tables that previously seated eight guests for the wedding reception might now only seat four.
 Hence, a guest list of 40 that in the past would require five tables will now need to be split between eight tables to accommodate everyone.
-Try where possible to seat guests within their bubbles.
-Although fresh air plays a large role in reducing the risk of transmission, it still pays to be overly cautious.
+Try, where possible, to seat guests within their bubbles.
+Although fresh air significantly reduces the risk of transmission, it still pays to be overly cautious.